 These provisions apply to structures, components, and systems subject to near-field and far-field detonations but not for contact or near-contact detonations.

 Analysis of Members

-Blast loaded structural components of a structure may be analyzed independently provided it can be demonstrated that such independent member analysis would yield conservative performance of the member and the structure.
+Blast loaded structural components of a structure may be analysed independently provided it can be demonstrated that such independent member analysis would yield conservative performance of the member and the structure.